GiovanniMenon/CAN-SkewIDS/README.md

 ### Experiment 1: CIDS stability

 This experiment is designed to test the overall stability of the CIDS, by having just two devices running on the CAN bus.
+This experiment is aimed at measuring how stable the algorithm is in regards to False Positives in a perfect scenario.

 | Message Count | Period | Skew per Period | False Positives | % Correctly Classified Messages |